 The first task is to establish a customer-specific threat profile.
 This should be based on known threats.

 Just as important is good collaboration at the security design stage between the customer and supplier.
-Above all else this should ensure that the new passport is protected properly against the five main threats.
+Above all else, this should ensure that the new passport is adequately protected against the five main threats.

 Let's start with counterfeiting.

 Counterfeiting is the complete reproduction of the document.

 - Using substitute materials to imitate original documents (paper, polycarbonate)